 IT'S MEMBERSHIP RENEWAL TIME

 It is time to renew your membership in the RCT&HS.
-You should have received a letter and renewal form in an individual mailing in late November, 2015.
+You should have received a letter and renewal form in an individual mailing in late November, 2016.
 Approximately 300 of you have already renewed as of the writing of this reminder.
 Please send your renewal as soon as you are able.
 A membership renewal form is available here and at the museum store in Hamburg.
 You can also renew via PayPal.
 Or, just send a check (or credit card info) for the dues amount for your category of membership and we will take care of processing it.
 Make checks payable to RCT&HS and mail to PO Box 15143, Reading, PA 19612-5143.
 The dues for 2016 remain unchanged: Student = $15, Individual = $40, Family = $48, Contributing = $60, Sustaining = $100, and Corporate = $150.
 Any additional amount that you are able to include as a donation is greatly appreciated.
 Your continuing support is vital to the on-going operation of your Historical Society.
-Reminder: Your renewal must be received by March 1st in order for you to be eligible to vote in the 2016 election for officers and directors.
+Reminder:

 Some highlighs tourts—